Yang monopoles and emergent three-dimensional topological defects in interacting bosons

 As Kramers theorem does not apply to even number of spin-3/2s, the even-fold degeneracy is not guaranteed and $\mathcal{M}_2$ is possible here.
-These three manifolds intersect at the origin in the 5D parameter space.
+These three manifolds intersect at the origin of the 5D parameter space.
 Away from them, there is no degeneracy. {\it $M_2$} signifies the vanishing gap between the lowest and the highest two states on any closed 4D surface.
-Thus, $C_2$ is no longer an appropriate number to characterize the topological defects.
-Each manifold by itself is characterized by $Z_2$ invariants.
-Meanwhile, the projections of them in lower dimensional lead to knotted nodal lines and nodal rings.
+Thus, $C_2$ is no longer appropriate to characterize the topological defects.
+Each manifold is characterized by its own corresponding topological invariant.
+Meanwhile, the projections of them in lower dimensions lead to knotted nodal lines and rings.